 In addition to their annual forecasts, we regularly ask our country panellists to provide longer-term forecasts up to 10 years out from the survey date.
 We undertake these special surveys across our publications Consensus Forecasts – G7 and Western Europe, Asia Pacific Consensus Forecasts, Latin American Consensus Forecasts and Eastern Europe Consensus Forecasts.
 The resulting tables and analysis are displayed in both the hard-copy and PDF versions of the publication twice a year, in April and October.

 These files are updated with surveyed data four times a year (in January, April, July and October).
 For more information on our Long-Term forecasts databases in Excel, please contact us at Consensus Economics.
-The full country list is as follows:

 |Consensus Forecasts – G7 and Western Europe||Asia Pacific Consensus Forecasts||Latin American Consensus Forecasts||Eastern Europe Consensus Forecasts|

 |Spain||Saudi Arabia||South Korea||Romania|

 New countries included in our Long-Term Forecasts coverage from April 2019:

 Asia Pacific region: Bangladesh, Myanmar, Pakistan, Sri Lanka and Vietnam.

 Eastern Europe region: Albania, Armenia, Azerbaijan, Belarus, Bosnia & Herzegovina, Cyprus, Georgia, Kazakhstan, Macedonia, Moldova, Serbia, Turkmenistan and Uzbekistan.

 Latin America region: Bolivia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Panama, Paraguay and Uruguay.